 The Workforce Housing Tax Incentive Program, as described by Iowa Code Sections 15.351 through 15.356, provides tax incentives to taxpayers who complete a housing project in Iowa.
 Eligible projects include four or more single-family dwelling units, one or more multiple dwelling unit buildings each containing three or more individual dwelling units, or two or more dwelling units located in the upper story of an existing multi-use building.
-The project consists of rehabilitation, repair, or redevelopment at a Brownfield or Grayfield site that results in new dwelling units, the rehabilitation, repair, or redevelopment of dilapidated dwelling units, the rehabilitation, repair, or redevelopment of an existing multi-use building, or the new construction, rehabilitation, repair, or redevelopment of an existing multi-use building, or the new construction, rehabilitation, repair, or redevelopment of an existing multi-use building, or the new construction, rehabilitation, repair, or redevelopment of an existing multi-use building or the new construction, rehabilitation, repair, or redevelopment of distressed workforce housing community as determined by IEDA based on application by the communities.
+The project consists of rehabilitation, repair, or redevelopment at a Brownfield or Grayfield site that results in new dwelling units, the rehabilitation, repair, or redevelopment of dilapidated dwelling units, the rehabilitation, repair, or redevelopment of an existing multi-use building, or the new construction, rehabilitation, repair, or redevelopment of dwelling units in a distressed workforce housing community as determined by IEDA based on application by the communities.
 Each fiscal year, \$5 million of the \$20 million allocation of incentives is reserved for projects in small cities, defined as a city located in any Iowa county but the 11 most populous.